 Under Destination you have a choice of

-a) Forward it to another email address (it can be an email address at another domain or on the same domain).
+a) Forward to Email Address (it can be an email address at another domain or on the same domain).
 This is typical setup.

-b) Discard the email with error message e.g. when that email address no longer exists (someone left the company and email has been turned off).
+b) Discard and send an error to the sender (at SMTP time) e.g. when that email address no longer exists (someone left the company and email has been turned off).

 If you click on Advanced Options, the area will expand.
 We explain these options below: